Treatment, packaging and storage

 • Longer-term storage above ground involves a greater risk that substances will enter the environment.

 In Germany, the handling of radioactive substances – including the professional disposal of radioactive waste – is regulated by the Atomic Energy Act (AtG) and subsequent ordinances.
 Responsibility lies with the establishments at which waste arises, which must collect and sort the waste and treat it in accordance with the legal requirements before it is packaged into approved containers.
-Once this process – known as conditioning – is complete, the filled containers (waste packages) must be stored until they can be transported to and layed in a final repository.
+Once this process – known as conditioning – is complete, the filled containers (waste packages) must be stored until they can be transported to and disposed of in a repository.

 Different containers depending on requirements

-Radioactive waste must undergo special treatment before it is stored in a final repository.
+Radioactive waste must undergo special treatment before it is stored in a repository.
 The treatment and packaging of radioactive waste is known as conditioning.
-Only professionally conditioned, inspected and approved containers may be placed in a final repository.
+Only professionally conditioned, inspected and approved containers may be placed in a repository.

-In Germany, various containers were developed and approved for the final disposal of low- and intermediate-level radioactive waste following the approval of the Konrad final repository.
+In Germany, various containers were developed and approved for the disposal of low- and intermediate-level radioactive waste following the approval of the Konrad repository.
 These containers differ in shape, material and size.
 For example, there are cylindrical concrete and cast-iron containers or containers of various sizes made of steel, concrete and cast iron.

 Storage above ground is only a temporary solution